panzerdp/dmitripavlutin.com/content/posts/147-react-context/index.md

 Finally, `<UserInfo />` becomes the consumer of the context by using the built-in `useContext(UserContext)` hook.
 The hook is called with the context as an argument and returns the user name value.

 `<Layout />` and `<Header />` intermediate components don't have to pass down the `userName` prop.
-That is the great benefit of the context: it removes the burden of passing down data from through the intermediate components.
+That is the great benefit of the context: it removes the burden of passing down data through the intermediate components.

 ### 3.2 When context changes